SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 The same trope ruined *The Expanse* --- although I loved those books too, to me, just subjectively, they were epic, although not great literature.

-Does Iain Banks write form a more humanistic perspective?
+Does Iain Banks write from a more humanistic perspective?
 Ursula LeGuin?
-If they have I've not heard of the novels.
+If they have I've not heard enough about their novels.
+(Hey, I can only spare the time to read about one scifi novel a year.)

 <div style="text-align: center;">*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 *</div>